Blueforcer/awtrix3/README.md

 # AWTRIX-LIGHT

 **Currently in early developer stage.
-Source code will be released as soon as I have implemented all my ideas**
+Source code will be released as soon as the scaffold is ready I have implemented all my ideas**

 You can still try my current dev snapshot:
 https://blueforcer.github.io/awtrix-light/